 Patterns are a huge part of trading.
 They can be reversal patterns or continuation patterns.
 Patterns coupled with the OBV can give extra confirmation to trends as well as changes in trends.

 That means you have to spend the time and put in the effort to learn chart patterns.
 As a result, you’ll become an excellent trader.
-Being the best trader you can be should be the ultimate goal.
+Being the best trader you can be should be the ultimate goal (check out our swing trading strategies page).

 On balance volume is a tool that uses volume along with price to find buying and selling pressure.
 Like with any indicator, practice using it before placing live trades based off what an indicator is telling you.
 Take our Thinkorswim tutorial to learn how to open a practice account.